apssouza22/big-data-pipeline-lambda-arch/README.md

 ### Cassandra
-- Log in `cqlsh --username cassandra --password cassandra`
+- Log in `docker exec -it cassandra-iot cqlsh --username cassandra --password cassandra`
 - Access the keyspace `use TrafficKeySpace;`
 - List data `SELECT * FROM TrafficKeySpace.Total_Traffic;`